 ◦ Restrict the media bandwidth dedicated to active calls

 ◦ Control load on network elements by rate limiting

-◦ Completely block (blacklist), or freely allow (whitelist) events with certain attributes
+◦ Completely block (blocked list), or freely allow (allowed list) events with certain attributes

 ◦ Monitor overall system memory usage, and block all events while the system is experiencing a critical resource shortage